trumank/Suzie/README.md

 ## How It Works

-Suzie works in conjunction with [meatloaf](https://github.com/trumank/meatloaf), a tool that dumps class information from running Unreal Engine games.
+Suzie works in conjunction with [jmap_dumper](https://github.com/trumank/jmap), a tool that dumps class information from running Unreal Engine games.
 The workflow is:

-1. Use meatloaf to dump class definitions from a running game into a JSON file
+1. Use jmap_dumper to dump class definitions from a running game into a .jmap (JSON) file
-2. Place the JSON file in project's `Content/DynamicClasses` directory
+2. Place the .jmap file in project's `Content/DynamicClasses` directory
-3. Suzie reads this JSON file and generates all necessary classes at editor startup and during cooking
+3. Suzie reads this file and generates all necessary classes at editor startup and during cooking
 4. All native game classes become available in the Blueprint editor

 ## Supported Engine Versions